-Recently we made one analysis of freelance Excel work hourly rate based on statistical data on the websites freelancer.com and upwork.com.
+Recently, we analyzed the hourly rate of freelance Excel work based on statistical data on the websites freelancer.com and upwork.com.
 We made a straightforward data Table and tried to see how freelancers usually charge for their work on freelance websites.

-In the last article, we described how to calculate percentile in ExcelOpens in a new tab..
-In this one, we will write about how to charge freelancers for work in Excel.
+In the last article, we described how to calculate percentiles in Excel.
+In this one, we will discuss how to charge freelancers for work in Excel.

 When you need to get a job done right, you might find that hiring a Microsoft Excel expert is the best way to go.
 But how much does hiring one of these professionals cost, and what can you expect them to do for you?

-Rates for Microsoft Excel experts can vary widely, depending on their level of experience and specialization.
+Rates for Microsoft Excel experts can vary widely, depending on their experience level and specialization.
 A beginner may charge as little as $5 per hour, while an expert can command up to $250 per hour (the most significant amount I saw on the Upwork website).
 What you’ll get for your money depends on the individual contractor.
-Still, generally speaking, an experienced Excel pro will be able to work faster and deliver higher-quality work than someone just starting.
+Still, generally speaking, an experienced Excel pro can work faster and deliver higher-quality work than someone just starting.

 If you’re looking for help with a specific task or project, clarify what’s included in the contractor’s rate.
 For example, if you need help creating a complex spreadsheet or dashboard, ask whether the expert consists of data entry and formatting in their price.
 If not, they may charge extra for these services.